goeiebook/creativelab/narrative.md

 ![frozen blossoms][frozen]

 Freezing rain fell onto the city.
 Everything became coated with ice.
 Spring ground to a halt.
 All of it was happening because I had set the rain flag to `true`.
 I say that because a characteristic of humans is to discern connection and analogy.
 It was spurious, but the observation lingered.
+I bounced the ball over a wooden bridge.
 What was to say that there was no connection?
-Maybe there was an analogy to discoveries about the [relationship between computational complexity and event horizons](http://www.nature.com/news/theoretical-physics-complexity-on-the-horizon-1.15285).
-The mathematics of [anti-de sitter space](https://en.wikipedia.org/wiki/Anti-de_Sitter_space) are beyond me.
+Maybe there was an analogy with discoveries about [scrambling](http://arxiv.org/abs/1111.6580) or [relationship between computational complexity and event horizons](http://www.nature.com/news/theoretical-physics-complexity-on-the-horizon-1.15285).
+The mathematics of [anti-de sitter space](https://en.wikipedia.org/wiki/Anti-de_Sitter_space) seem impenetrable.
 But the thoughts played while I bounced the white ball on bubbles of air under ice.

 ![bubbleball framecap][bubbleball]
 [youtube](https://youtu.be/lo1q3oU93UM)

 ---

-New submissions continued on the twitter stream.
-But sometimes a remarkable one came through.
+New submissions continued to flow onto twitter.
+Sometimes a remarkable one came through.
 Like [this one](https://creativelab5.com/s/uJclLz) by [@clapinton](https://twitter.com/clapinton)

 ![escher][escher]

 Creations like that are intriguing.
 How were they made?
 I wanted to see what was inside them.
 View Source of a published application to see a `<script>` tag with javascript assigning a dictionary to a variable named `shareData`.
 This data cannot be extracted as JSON because it contains javascript.
 That fact took a few tries to understand.
 The way to read it is to use [javascript eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
 Generally speaking, that's a dangerous thing to do.
 But in this case it was probably ok.
 Once the shareData variable is populated into a javascript context, it is becomes a simple matter to copy it into the boardStates structure.
 Refreshing the stage then shows the animation, where it can be studied.

 I use this technique to study the animations of [@zachboth](https://twitter.com/zachboth) and [@clapinton](https://twitter.com/clapinton).
 They are clever.
 I'm not sure why that makes me sad.
-It's likely jealousy.
+Likely due to jealousy.

 [@zachboth](https://twitter.com/zachboth)|[@clapinton](https://twitter.com/clapinton)
 :--------------------|:---------------------: